How To Whitewash Brick Using Paint or Limestone

 - Add one liter of lime to every two liters of water.
 (This is recommended for 90% coverage.
 Add slightly more water to increase translucence.)

 - Add pigment until you achieve the desired color.
-(Keep a record of the measurements to repeat the process as needed.)
+(Record the measurements to repeat the process as needed.)

 - Add Alum salt to the mixture.